Tag Archives: vas reversal atlanta

 The outside thickness of the vas deferens is about 2 mm and the lumen of the vas (the part of the vas that is connected with the reversal procedure and the tube that sperm travels) averages about .56 mm.

-So…12 or so sutures the size of hair is used to join a tube that is that is less than a millimeter in diameter.
+So…14-16 or so microscopic sutures the size of hair are used to join a tube that is less than a millimeter in diameter.
+(The lumen of the vas deferens is approximately the size of the “O” in God on a penny.”)

 1000 microns equals a millimeter.

-Of note: The suture that is usually be used to close an incision after an abdominal procedure would be bigger than the tube in which sperm travels in the vas deferens.
+Of note: The suture that is used to close an incision of any common surgical procedure would be bigger than the tube in which sperm travels in the vas deferens.

 Very small sutures must be used to connect very small openings if there is going to be enough room after connecting the tubes for sperm to travel in their quest to achieve pregnancy.